Bombardment of Algiers (1816)

 The Bombardment of Algiers was an attempt on 27 August 1816 by Britain and the Netherlands to end the slavery practices of Omar Agha, the Dey of Algiers.
-An Anglo-Dutch fleet under the command of Admiral Edward Pellew, 1st Viscount Exmouth bombarded ships and the harbour defences of Algiers.
+An Anglo-Dutch fleet under the command of Admiral Edward Pellew, 1st Baron Exmouth bombarded ships and the harbour defences of Algiers.

 There was a continuing campaign by various European navies and the American navy to suppress the piracy against Europeans by the North African Barbary states.
-The specific aim of this expedition, however, was to free Christian slaves and to stop the practice of enslaving Europeans.
+The specific aim of this expedition, however, was to free Christian slaves and to stop the practice of enslaving Europeans in to slavery in Algeria.
 To this end, it was partially successful, as the Dey of Algiers freed around 3,000 slaves following the bombardment and signed a treaty against the slavery of Europeans.
 However, this practice did not end completely until the French conquest of Algeria.

 Background

 Following the end of the Napoleonic Wars in 1815, the Royal Navy no longer needed the Barbary states as a source of supplies for Gibraltar and their fleet in the Mediterranean Sea.
 This freed Britain to exert considerable political pressure to force the Barbary states to end their piracy and practice of enslaving European Christians.
 In early 1816, Exmouth undertook a diplomatic mission to Tunis, Tripoli, and Algiers, backed by a small squadron of ships of the line, to convince the Deys to stop the practice and free the Christian slaves.
 The Deys of Tunis and Tripoli agreed without any resistance, but the Dey of Algiers was more recalcitrant and the negotiations were stormy.
 Exmouth believed that he had managed to negotiate a treaty to stop the slavery of Christians and returned to England.
 However, due to confused orders, Algerian troops massacred 200 Corsican, Sicilian, and Sardinian fishermen who were under British protection just after the treaty was signed.
 This caused outrage in Britain and Europe, and Exmouth's negotiations were seen as a failure.